 If you’ve never sat down to sip a nice, warm cup of yak butter tea, you probably haven’t spent time in the Kham Tibetan region of southwest China.
 Yak butter tea is the predominant drink among Tibetans and conversation over a pot of butter tea is just one aspect of life in Kham today.
 But where exactly is "Kham"?

-Kham is one of three regions that make up the traditionally Tibetan area of western China sometimes called "Greater Tibet," composed of eastern sections of the Tibet Autonomous Region, portions of Qinghai and Yunnan provinces, and the western majority of Sichuan Province.
+Kham is one of three regions that make up the traditional Tibetan area of western China sometimes called "Greater Tibet", the other 2 regions are Ü-Tsang (Central Tibet) and Amdo.
+It is a large area covering over 924,000 kilometers² (356,000 miles²) and housing approx. 2 million population, composed of eastern sections of the Tibet Autonomous Region (TAR), portions of Qinghai and Yunnan provinces, and the western majority of Sichuan Province.

-Though many people think of Tibetans as peaceful people, the Tibetans of Kham have a much different reputation - for centuries, Kham Tibetans were contending tribes of fierce warriors, often clashing with each other and terrorizing surrounding areas on horseback raids, killing and plundering villages.
+Though many people think of Tibetans as peaceful people, the Tibetans of Kham have a much different reputation: for centuries, Kham Tibetans were contending tribes of fierce warriors, often clashing with each other and terrorizing surrounding areas on horseback raids, killing and plundering villages.
 Over time, the warring tribes of Tibetans gradually spread out and formed distinct ethnic groups, and while the area is now peaceful, Kham men still have a reputation as feared warriors and can be identified by a singular red braid in their black hair, their beautifully colorful clothing, and sporting a large knife in their waistband.

 Today, the term "Kham Tibetan" encompasses more than 14 distinct people groups that dwell in the region.
 Other ethnic groups that dwell in the areas around geographic Kham, like the Sherpas of Nepal, can also trace their origins back to the Kham region of southwest China.